p-lod/palp-browser/README.md

-Code, etc. for the Heroku-based P-LOD browser and search tool.
+Code, etc. for the PALP browser.
+See http://palp.art .